edgedb/easy-edgedb/README.md

 ## Working with tuples and arrays

 If we have all the city data together, we can do a single insert with a `FOR` and `UNION` loop again.
 Let's imagine that we have some data inside a tuple, which seems similar to an array but is quite different.
-For one, a tuple can hold different types, so this is okay:
+One big difference is that a tuple can hold different types, so this is okay:

 `('Buda-Pesth', 402706), ('London', 3500000), ('Munich', 230023), ('Bistritz', 9100)`

 In this case, the type is called a `tuple<str, int64>`.

-Before we start using these tuples, let's make sure that we understand how to slice arrays so we can understand the difference between the two.
+Before we start using these tuples, let's make sure that we understand the difference between the two.
+To start, let's look at slicing arrays and strings in a bit more detail.

-You'll remember that to access part of an array, string etc. we use square brackets.
+You'll remember that we use square brackets to access part of an array or a string.
 So `SELECT ['Mina Murray', 'Lucy Westenra'][1];` will give the output `{'Lucy Westenra'}` (that's index number 1).

 You'll also remember that we can separate the starting and ending index with a colon, like in this example: